SAP-samples/teched2024-AI180/exercises/javascript/ex1/README.md

 ```
 The code snippet does the following:
 1. Initialize an `OrchestrationClient` with:
-  - an LLM model name configuration
+  - A configuration for the LLM model name
-  - an option for the chosen model, which is `max_tokens`
+  - A model option (max_tokens)
-  - a user prompt
+  - A user-provided prompt
-2. Call the Chat Completion Endpoint of the orchestration service
+2. Calls the Chat Completion Endpoint of the orchestration service.
-3. Return the response content from the orchestration service
+3. Returns the response content from the orchestration service.

 ### 3. Restart the Application
-Save your changes and wait for the automatic restarting of the application.
+Save your changes and wait for the application to automatically restart.

 ### 4. Check the LLM Response
 Open your browser and visit http://localhost:8080/orchestration/simple.
 You should see the response from the LLM.

 ### 5. Use Server-Side Harmonization
-Now modify the code like below, so you can switch to a different LLM with the same configuration and the same prompt.
+Modify the code as shown below to switch to a different LLM model while keeping the same configuration and prompt:
 ```javascript
     llm: {
     // TODO: change the next line